What it's about

 What is Operational Excellence?

 Operational Excellence (OpEx) means the holistic alignment of the company to the overall strategy.
 All processes and systems along the entire value chain are continuously optimized with regard to customer needs, quality and efficiency.
-Excellent processes increase productivity, reduce costs and thus contribute to the long-term success of the company.
+Operational excellence can increase productivity, reduce costs and thus contribute to the long-term success of the company.
 At the same time, in addition to optimizing value-adding core processes, OpEx also has a cultural and an organizational dimension: continuous and sustainable optimization only works with the help of all employees.
 Therefore, OpEx is also always part of the corporate culture.
 The question of what exactly OpEx is can therefore be answered with: OpEx is a strategic management approach.

 To understand even better what OpEx is all about, it helps to understand what it is not.
 If line stoppages are imminent because components are not delivered on time, if a construction project cannot be continued because certain building materials do not meet the required quality standards, or if Customer Service does not conduct careful, results-oriented claim management in the event of a complaint, OpEx does not exist.
 The above examples show "faults in the system" - across the entire value chain: in logistics, product quality and service.
 Whether a company is operationally "excellent" is ultimately decided by the customer.